minhhoccode/Ecommerce-Vegetable-App/readme.md

         * Upload each product as a document in the "products" collection in your Firebase database.
 6. **Build and run the app on an emulator or physical device** 📱.

-This process sets up your database with the required product information, allowing the app to function correctly. 👍

 ## Usage

 1. Launch the app 🚀.